revaido/EE120-2AE8GB3/README.md

 It was sold as having a battery problem, a multimeter showed 2.4v when it arrived which raised up overnight to over 3v so seemed it was half alive as trickle charging.

-I tried finding UART pins with a sigrok fx2 & Pulseview but nothing seemed to be outputting readable data at any speed, same with a ttl device going from 300bps to 5000000bps.
+I tried finding UART pins with a sigrok fx2 & Pulseview but nothing seemed to be outputting readable data at any speed, same with a ttl device going from 300bps to 5000000bps and various other settings, ie 8N1, 7E1, 7O1.
 Possibly a result of it not booting fully.
 There were data bursts on two pins but nothing would decode it.

 I had a play with the hardware and found a way to get it to present the SCSI storage so you could change modes.

+# Accessing ADB shell
 To access the ADB Shell remove the battery, hold down the reset button and then power on.
 Keep holding reset for over ten seconds and eventually the LEDs will start alternating.
 You should now have a mass storage device visible in Linux.